eskenderi/Java/Java Thread Sychronization/README.md

 ### License

-See the LICENSE.md file for details
+See the LICENSE file for details